Start of studies

 Students who have been matriculated at the College can apply for a student card to prove their student status.
 International Student Identity Card ISIC provides several discounts and depending on the type of the card, it can be also used as a bank card.
-Information about different card options you can find HERE.

 You can order the ISIC card through the Federation of Estonian Student Unions or the bank (SEB, Swedbank).
 Further information about the ordering click HERE.

-- First year student guidebook
+- First year welcome bag

 - Student Hostel

 Students studying at the College can apply for an accomodation in the Student Hostel.
 The student hostel is situated near the school main building - it takes about 15 minutes of slow walk to get to the College from the student home.
 It accommodates up to 200 students and rooms are for 2 or 3 people.
 Single rooms are not available.
 The students can start applying for the student hostel after they have been accepted at the College.
 For further information about the hostel and the prices click HERE.

 For an overview about living and studying in Estonia you can find thorough information on the Estonia website.

 Tallinn Health Care College supports people with special needs both during the admission and learning process.
 To figure out any possible adjustment needs please contact our Admission Specialist or Specialist of Studies (see contacts below).